emakred/stuff/gis-apis.md

 * Follow the instructions [here](http://resources.arcgis.com/en/help/main/10.1/index.html#/Adding_ArcGIS_for_Server_map_services/00sp00000019000000/) to add the maps to your document.
 Use ‘gis.ers.usda.gov’ as the server specification.

 ##Developer API instructions
 The services can be accessed through ArcGIS Server REST API.
 JSON and SOAP interfaces are also available.
-See the [detailed documentation](http://gis.ers.usda.gov/arcgis/sdk/rest/index.html?catalog.html) including general usage instructions, and service properties and methods.
+See the [detailed documentation](http://gis.ers.usda.gov/arcgis/sdk/rest/index.html?catalog.html) including general usage instructions, service properties and methods.